-- Keep up-to-date farm records in a format approved by DAERA with the required information, including: - > an annual inventory of the animals kept, on a date between 1 and 5 December; - > details of the movement of sheep and goats on and off your holding, including: - the date of the movement; - the number of animals moved; - the destination or origin of animals; - the transportation details for animals leaving your holding; - > information on any replacement means of identification; - > for animals born after 31 December 2009: - the identification code of the animals; - the year of birth and date of identification of animals born on your holding; - the month and year of death of animals on your holding. - Ensure that your farm records are available for inspection on demand.
+- Keep up-to-date farm records in a format approved by DAERA with the required information, including: - an annual inventory of the animals kept, on a date between 1st and 5th December;

+within 7 days of the event:

+- details of the movement of sheep and goats on and off your holding, including:

+- the date of the movement;

+- the number of animals moved;

+- the serial number of movement document;

+- information on any replacement means of identification;

+- for animals born after 31st December 2009:

+- date of tagging and year of birth;

+- number of animals tagged;

+- the ear tag numbers applied;

+- for deaths month and year of death, number of deaths and tag numbers.

+- Ensure that your farm records are available for inspection on demand.